 AfterBurn 2018 – What’s Your Vision?

-In 20 days the original “Shelter from the Tempest” will be set ablaze in front of the community.
+If things went according to plan, the event described below happened 38 days ago.
+The original “Shelter from the Tempest” will be set ablaze in front of our community November 2018.

 The burning of this stylized temple offers a moment of reflection on the happenings of the previous year as we collectively let go those things which no longer suit us.

 The night before, we hope that the community will gather for a shared meal before embarking on a night of radical self-expression including large-scale effigies, incredible amounts of participatory art, and an expression of gifting that brings newcomers into this event and shares what makes it important to us.

 In the months and days prior, the event’s leaders will have already co-created a canvas for the participants, and join them as the gates open.

 But in order for this to happen, the event needs leaders.
 AfterBurn 2018, with a tentative date of November 8-11, 2018 (entry Thursday, event ends Sunday, everyone leaves Monday AM), will only happen if the following roles are filled from within the community.
 This is your opportunity to step forward, begin planning, building, and creating.

 As the organization is moving forward with seeking sanctioning for our event this year, with the hopes of receiving it by 2019, the main focus is on the event’s safety.
 While liability for these types of events is always a concern, we’d like to reach out to as many people as possible to help form a Fire Safety Team.
 If you have professional fire certifications, please contact us at email@example.com for information on how to get involved.

 If available, direct contacts are listed if you have specific questions before submitting an application.
 There will be further opportunities for general volunteers in the months prior to the event.
 Leaders are expected to commit to at least five hours a month, and three onsite meetups in Bartow.